 It's important to remember your player will most likely not be viewing your creations up close - even if they aren't 100% realistic chances are it will go unnoticed.

 From far away you can't even tell the raspberries use "Clear Coat Reflector Triangle 01".

 Try adding your own garnishes using the techniques we used to make the pancakes.
 Maybe some orange wedges or a side of hash browns?
-Share your creation on on the
+Share your creation on the

 Through a combination of simple geometry, modified materials, and decals, you can create tons of different props of all shapes and sizes in Core.
 Experiment with different settings, shapes, and make sure to check out other people's creations in the Community Content folder for inspiration.